A diagnosis didn't end the race.

 Through much research and support from my family, I got to the root cause of my problems and regained my health.
 I identified my underlying food allergies and sensitivities and nourished my body with the right balance of healing and soulful foods.
 I strengthened my body with resistance training and boosted my immune system with key nutritional supplements.
 I learned to manage my stress with yoga and meditation and I gained freedom from urinary catheters with a Medtronic Interstim device implanted in my spine to empty my bladder.

 While my journey was painful, I have found a purpose in that pain as I am now sharing what I have learned to help others.
-In my private practice in Santa Maria, I am using a holistic and personalized approach to transform the lives of people in my community.
+In my virtual private practice, I am using a holistic and personalized approach to transform the lives of people in my community.
 Contact me now if you want me to help you too.

 Multi-Award Winning Registered Dietitian Nutritionist